mudler/LocalAI/docs/content/_index.en.md

 - 🏃 Once loaded the first time, it keep models loaded in memory for faster inference
 - ⚡ Doesn't shell-out, but uses C++ bindings for a faster inference and better performance.

-LocalAI was created by [Ettore Di Giacinto](https://github.com/mudler/) and is a community-driven project, focused on making the AI accessible to anyone.
+LocalAI is focused on making the AI accessible to anyone.
 Any contribution, feedback and PR is welcome!

-Note that this started just as a [fun weekend project](https://localai.io/#backstory) in order to try to create the necessary pieces for a full AI assistant like `ChatGPT`: the community is growing fast and we are working hard to make it better and more stable.
+Note that this started just as a fun weekend project by [mudler](https://github.com/mudler) in order to try to create the necessary pieces for a full AI assistant like `ChatGPT`: the community is growing fast and we are working hard to make it better and more stable.
 If you want to help, please consider contributing (see below)!

 ## 🚀 Features